 #2: Next, tape your lines with a gym line taping machine — click here to view our selection.
 A tool like this really makes it easy to achieve straight, accurate, beautiful lines.

-#3: Then, paint your lines with brushes and rollers.
-A good paint to use is Bona SuperSport, which is water-based and provides a quick dry time.
+#3: Then, paint your lines with brushes and rollers using a reliable floor paint.
+A good paint to use is Bona SuperSport Paint, which is water-based and provides a quick dry time.
 Make sure to stay within the lines you’ve set for yourself with the tape you set in step 2.

 #4: To abrade or not to abrade?
 If you’re using all paint, you will need to abrade with a buffer in between coats of paint to ensure good adhesion.
 But if you’re mixing stain and paint together, it’s a different story.
 If you add more than 2 ounces of paint per quart of stain, you do not need to buffer, since the mixture is still mostly stain.
 Any mixture containing more than 2 ounces of paint per quart of stain requires abrading after application.